Highlights for trazodone

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine shortly after a meal or a light snack.
-Take your medicine at regular intervals.
+Take this medicine on an empty stomach, at least 30 minutes before or 2 hours after food.
+Do not take with food.
+Do not crush or chew this medicine.
+You may break in half along the score line.
+Take your medicine at bedtime everyday.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine suddenly except upon the advice of your doctor.
 Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.